Olyaduhova/acodemyqa2/README.md

 > *The single biggest problem in communication is the illusion that it has taken place.
 >  George Bernard Shaw*

-Communication problems in the workplace can have a negative impact on morale, productivity and interdepartmental working relationships.
+***Communication problems in the workplace can have a negative impact on morale, productivity and interdepartmental working relationships.
 When left unchecked, ongoing communication problems can potentially cut into profits, increase turnover and lead to mistakes that negatively impact the company’s public image.
 Recognizing and addressing common issues can smooth over problems before they get out of hand.
-Watch for common workplace communication problems and resolve them quickly.
+Watch for common workplace communication problems and resolve them quickly.***

 * [Failure to Communicate Fully](#Failure-to-Communicate-Fully)
+  * Solution
 * [Assuming Someone Else Has the Ball](#Assuming-Someone-Else-Has-the-Ball)
+  * Solution
 * [Inarticulate Communication)](#Inarticulate-Communication)
+  * Solution
 * [Being Unprepared](#Being-Unprepared)
+  * Solution
 * [Using the Wrong Communication Tool](#Using-the-Wrong-Communication-Tool)
+  * Solution
 * [Saying Too Much](#Saying-Too-Much)
+  * Solution
 * [Listen](#Listen)
+  * Solution
 * [Communication Is A Two-Way Street](#Communication-Is-A-Two-Way-Street)
+  * Solution
 * [One-On-One Meetings Are Vital](#One-On-One-Meetings-Are-Vital)

 ## Failure to Communicate Fully
 In a workplace dominated by quick replies via text and email, details can be lost, overlooked or misunderstood.
 Answering “yes” to a series of questions in an email isn’t clear.
-Responding “OK” when asked if you can review a document doesn’t address the question of where the document resides, what kind of review is requested, or when edits need to be returned.
+Responding “OK” when asked if you can review a document does not address the question of where the document resides, what kind of review is requested, or when edits need to be returned.

 __Solution__: Make email requests clear and detailed and make responses complete and comprehensive.
 Before you press Send, ask yourself: